Platform Guides

 Can I search the text inside past Copilot chats?

 Natively, Microsoft Copilot does not have a robust full-text search for past conversations.
-You generally have to rely on the titles in the 'Recent activity' sidebar.
-To search the actual content, you need a third-party indexing tool like LLMnesia.
+You generally have to rely on the titles in the 'Recent activity' sidebar, browser history, and manual exports to Word, OneNote, or PDF.
+LLMnesia does not currently support Microsoft Copilot.

 Sources